lazar81ba/ProjektStudio/README.md

 # ProjektStudio

 ## Overview
-This project contains an sample application to demonstrate load-balancer library.
+This repository contains university project.

 ## How to run